Lakeland recruit: 'I have to take responsibility' for tweet

 "I have to take responsibility," Robinson told FOX 13.
 "I shouldn't have did what I did."

 But little did anyone know, Robinson would soon get a second chance.
-The University of Florida put a scholarship offer back on the table.
+At the last minute, the University of Florida put a scholarship offer back on the table.

 It was a fairytale ending after a very dark period for a Bay Area rising star.